ekrempel/ekrempel.github.io/_posts/2021-02-07-homeAutomation_part3.md

 ![EnOcean UI to create a teach-in button](/images/openhab_enocean_teachin2.png){: width="600" }

+### Before we start with teach-in
+There are three important things you should be doing before going any further.

+1. Make photos of all you actuators
+2. Use the PCT14 software to make a backup of your EnOcean settings
+3. Make sure that nobody will accidentally press any of your EnOcean switches when you activated teach-in

 Now we created the Thing and prepared a software button to trigger the teach-in event.
-First we will have to prepare the F4SR14-LED actuator to teach a simple switch.
+Next we will have to prepare the F4SR14-LED actuator to teach him a switch.
 You can find more information in the [official documentation](https://www.eltako.com/fileadmin/downloads/de/_bedienung/F4SR14-LED_30014076-1_dt.pdf).
 Use a small screwdriver to put you F4SR14-LED in the teach-in mode.
 Set the lower selector to the channel you want to configure.
 After that set the middle selector to "LRA".
 The LED of the actuator will blink rapidly.
 While it is blinking press the teach-in button we defined in the last step.
 The blinking of the actuator will stop and teach-in is finished.
-If not, press the teach-in button again. *The actuator will not accept any switches until you put it back into default!.* Please remember to put the lower selector back to "AUTO" and the middle selector to "AUTO 1".
+(Sometimes you have to press the teach-in button a second time until it is accepted, don't be alarmed.)

 ![Set the F4SR14-LED into teach-in](/images/F4SR14-LED.png){: width="200" }

+**Please note that the actuator will not accept any switches until you put it back into default!** Please remember to put the lower selector back to "AUTO" and the middle selector to "AUTO 1".

 You now should have created you first Thing and can test it.
 Go to Settings -> Things and select your newly created switch.
 Select the Tab Channels and select the Channel "Switch".
 Select it and press "Add Link to Item...".
 In this dialogue select "Create a new Item" and press "Link".